unsw-wrl/notion-export-cleaning-filenames/README.md

 That last part?
 It’s a unique identifier that Notion adds to keep everything internally linked.
 It’s technically useful, but when you’re exporting stuff for actual use, it becomes a pain.
 Two main problems:

 - **It looks messy.**
-- **The file paths get too long**, especially when nested pages are involved — and then you can’t even open them properly on some systems.
-Good times.
+- **The file paths get too long**, especially when nested pages are involved and then you can’t even open them properly on some systems.

 ## 🛠️ The Fix